 River water is a source of life that plays an important role in human life and the surrounding ecosystem.
 In addition, rivers have an important function as a transportation system that carries large amounts of materials in dissolved and particulate form from natural and artificial sources in one direction.
 However, river water often becomes a reservoir for harmful industrial waste, causing pollution that endangers human health and the surrounding environment.
 Human activities related to agricultural pesticide use and changes in land use are major factors affecting surface water quality.
 The impacts are devastating, with millions of deaths of living beings every year and huge economic losses.
-Therefore, effective protection and management of river water are critical to maintaining global sustainability in both life and the economy (Azhar et al., 2015; Khan et al., 2022).
+Therefore, effective protection and management of river water are critical to maintaining global sustainability in both life and the economy [1,2].